Over the last few decades, financial crime has hit the roof.

 What Is KYC Compliance?

 Know Your Customer (KYC) compliance is a strict process that covers verifying the identity of clients and assessing their suitability and risk factors.
-By understanding who your customers truly are, financial institutions can proactively assess and reduce the risks, protect their reputation, and maintain global financial stability.
+By understanding who your customers truly are, financial institutions can proactively assess and reduce risks, protect their reputation, and maintain global financial stability.

-Why KYC Matters in 2025
+Why KYC Matters in 2026

 - Record Fine: A Fenergo study revealed that U.S. regulators issued nearly 50 fines in 2024, with North America responsible for a whopping 95% of the $4.6 billion in global financial penalties.